caiosroque/caiosroque/README.md

 Hi, I'm Caio, and I'm a Data Scientist, passionate about learning new technologies and sharing knowledge.

-🖼️ I'm a Data Scientist enthusiast
+- 🖼️ I'm a Data Scientist enthusiast<br>
-📱 I'm currently working with SQL
+- 📱 I'm currently working with SQL<br>
-🌱 I’m currently learning about Machine Learning and Data Science
+- 🌱 I’m currently learning about Machine Learning and Data Science<br>

 ##